jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-* I add IndexError_ to the list of exceptions encountered
+* I will add IndexError_ to the list of exceptions encountered

   .. code-block:: python